 - Representation of pharmaceutical company indicted by federal government for distribution of human growth hormone (HGH) drug.

 - Defense of officer of college football bowl committee indicted for campaign contributions to state and federal political candidates.

-- Representation of financial institution in $8 million property "fair market value" trial.
+- Representation of financial institution in $8 million property dispute.